TiagoR98/puppet-sec-lint/README.md

 ## Code of Conduct

 <!-- Everyone interacting in the Puppet::Sec::Lint project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/puppet-sec-lint/blob/master/CODE_OF_CONDUCT.md).-->

+## Release Notes

+### 1.0.0

+Initial release.
+It supports analysis of Puppet manifests and user configuration of rules.